North by North Quahog: Plot

-In the cold open, Peter tells his family that they have "been canceled".
-He then lists all 29 shows that were canceled by Fox between the show's cancellation and revival and says that if all of those shows were to be canceled, they might have a chance at returning.
+In the cold opening, Peter breaks the fourth wall by telling his family that the show has ended.
+He then lists all 29 shows that were canceled by Fox between the show's cancellation and revival and says that if all of those shows were to utterly fail, they might have a chance at returning.

-As Peter and Lois are having sex, she yells out George Clooney's name, so Peter realizes that she is imagining him as Clooney to maintain her libido.
+Peter is watching The Passion of the Christ and imagines that if he was Jesus, he would tell the Roman centurion to stop whipping him.
+Later, as Peter and Lois are having sex, she yells out George Clooney's name, so Peter realizes that she is imagining him as Clooney to maintain her libido.
 Lois and Peter decide to take a second honeymoon to enliven their marriage, and leave their dog Brian to take care of their children Stewie, Chris, and Meg.
 Brian is unable to control the children, but Stewie offers to help (in exchange for Brian changing his diaper) and together they manage the home.
 The pair chaperone a dance at Chris's school, during which the school principal catches Chris in the boys' restroom with vodka that belongs to his classmate Jake Tucker.
 Although Brian and Stewie punish Chris by grounding him, they try to clear his name.
 Jake's father Tom refuses to believe Brian and Stewie, so they resort to planting cocaine in Jake's locker, and Jake is sentenced to community service.